khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 #### Members

 Use the term members when discussing the people who are a part of a project or a group.
-Don't use the term users.
+Don’t use the term users.

 #### Roles